Francis Joseph Bigger: Life

 Bigger was born in 1863, in Belfast on Little Donegall Street.
+The seventh son of Joseph Bigger, of Belfast, and his wife Mary Jane (née Ardery) of Ballyvalley.
 He was educated at the Royal Belfast Academical Institution, one of whose original governors at its foundation in 1810 was his grandfather David Bigger, and one of whose governors during his education there was his father.
+One of his brothers was Edward Coey Bigger.

 Bigger joined the Belfast Naturalists' Field Club, and was later its secretary and its president.
 He became a solicitor in 1888, and was also a Freemason.
 He also helped to organize the Glens Feis, a feis at Cushendall, out of a desire to promote Gaelic culture that also saw him join, and become a member of the executive committee of, the Gaelic League.

 With the support of the veteran Irish-language revivalist Robert Shipboy MacAdam, who had founded and edited the publication's original series (1853-1862), in 1894 Bigger revived the Ulster Journal of Archaeology and he was to edit it until 1914.
 His active interest in archeology is still recalled by archeologists a century later, with sites that he had dug being known informally as "well and truly Biggered".

 In 1911, Bigger bought Jordan's Castle in Ardglass which he restored, and bequeathed to the state.